Sumireneko/vectrize_plugin/README.md

 # vectrize_plugin for Krita
 ver 0.31
+This is an experimental plugin works on Krita,
-Test plugin working on Krita, porting from Imagetracer.js 1.2.6
+It can that tracing as  svg path on selected area or full image. porting from Imagetracer.js 1.2.6
 https://github.com/jankovicsandras/imagetracerjs

 for Krita 5.2.2 later